zk-passport/openpassport/README.md

 # Embassy

-Monorepo for Embassy, a proof of passport protocol.
+Monorepo for the Proof of Passport protocol.

-Embassy lets users scan the NFC chip in their government-issued passport.
+Proof of Passport lets users scan the NFC chip in their government-issued passport.
 If the signature is valid, the user can generate a proof that can be verified onchain.
 We are using that proof to mint them a Soulbound Token (SBT) they can use to show that they indeed hold an official passport.